shopware/docs/guides/plugins/plugins/plugin-fundamentals/using-composer-dependencies.md

 After that we have to add our dependency to shopware back in.

 {% hint style="warning" %}
-The `vendor` directory, where the composer saves the dependencies, has to be included in the plugin bundle.
+The `vendor` directory, where the Composer saves the dependencies, has to be included in the plugin bundle.
 The plugin bundle size is not allowed to exceed 5 MB.
 {% endhint %}

 ## Loading the `autoload.php`